Need an AR but on a tight budget? Build it!

 To me, there are some big advantages to building your own AR as opposed to buying a completed one.
 The first advantage is that you do not have to drop all your money on it at once.
 When building an AR, you can buy the parts over time, as funds become available.
 And if money is a concern, you can save a considerable amount by building your AR yourself.
 In some cases, you can save 20% or even 30% of the cost of buying a completed one!

 Third, I believe you gain a better understanding of your rifle and how it functions when you build it yourself.
-I have built three ARs, and my knowledge on this type of rifle significantly increased when I put them together myself.
+As I said, I have built several ARs, and my knowledge on this type of rifle significantly increased when I put them together myself.

 Sure, I had field stripped an AR before to clean it.
 But now I had a better understanding of what the pins, springs, and detents did, and how they worked.
 I had a better understanding of how the trigger group worked.
 I learned so much more by building my own AR!